 “It looks like such a regal creature, such a haughty creature,” she says.
 That’s why you’ll only find camels decorating the walls of Deen’s kitchen, rather than filling a pot on her stove.
 “I admit, I can’t bring myself to eat a camel burger,” she says.

 For many, a disinterest in eating camel may sound natural.
 But around the world, particularly in the Middle East, North Africa, and their diasporas, camel meat is dinner.
-In Morocco, it’s stewed into fragrant tagines.
+In parts of Morocco, it’s stewed into fragrant tagines on special occasions.
 In Cairo, diners will pay a premium for the animal’s delicate fat.
 In Somali neighborhoods of the American Midwest, camel burgers offer immigrant communities, and curious neighbors, a fusion-inspired taste of home.

 In contrast, most Australians, who are predominantly European in origin, come from cuisines unused to camel meat.
 Yet for a large lobby of Australian environmentalists, animal rights activists, and entrepreneurs—not to mention foodies—getting more camel into the Australian diet is not only a gustatory goal: It’s a solution to a major environmental problem.